HeardLibrary/digital-scholarship/script/python/install.md

 2\.
 You can now quit the console program in the usual way for your operating system (clicking the X at the top of the window).
 In most cases with Python, you can probably get away with skipping step 1 and just closing the consloe program.
 However, it's a good general practice to stop running processes before you close the console window because in some cases, just closing the window doesn't actually stop the program that is running.

+# Effective develpment of Python scripts

+Although issuing Python commands one line at a time is fine for learing how commands work, it is easier to develop Python scripts as a whole by writing them in a code editor, or using an integrated development environment (IDE).
+The Thonny IDE was mentioned at the top of this page.
+Instructions for developing code using a code editor are on [this page](../editor/).

 ----
 Revised 2019-01-12